Social media in the 2020 United States presidential election: Donald Trump campaign

-Third Party Candidates
+Third party candidates

-The 2020 presidential election proved to be a time for third party candidates to make their social media presence known online in addition to the traditional democratic or republican nominees.
+The 2020 presidential election proved to be a time for third-party candidates to make their social media presence known online in addition to the traditional Democratic or Republican nominees.

 Front runner of the third party race, libertarian Jo Jorgensen's most prominent social media moment was her announcement that she was going to cancel her 'Let Her Speak' rally after being bitten by a bat.
 Jo's 'Let Her Speak' rally and movement gained traction online as she wanted a place in the presidential debates next to Trump and Biden after securing her spot on the ballots of all fifty states.

-With Twitter being the prominent form of his communication, Kanye West's surprising election announcement was made through a tweet on July 5, 2020 where he wrote "We must now realize the promise of America by trusting God, unifying our vision and building our future.
+With Twitter being the prominent form of his communication, Kanye West's surprising election announcement was made through a tweet on July 5, 2020, where he wrote "We must now realize the promise of America by trusting God, unifying our vision and building our future.
 I am running for president of the United States 🇺🇸! #2020VISION" Many flocked to his support such as business man Elon Musk, and numerous online supporters of 'The Birthday Party', his newly established platform.
 The rapper claimed he also wanted to make the White House similar to Black Panther's Wakanda, among other goals.
 West's announcement and lack of seriousness caused many to question the legitimacy of his campaign, yet he still garnered 60,000 votes total.

-Green Party candidate Howie Hawkins spoke about West's announcement and cleared on social media that their intentions as third party candidates are nowhere near similar.
+Green Party candidate Howie Hawkins spoke about West's announcement and cleared on social media that their intentions as third-party candidates are nowhere near similar.
 Hawkins even commented in an interview that the announcement is a "Republican dirty trick".
 Hawkins currently holds a platform on Twitter with 56,500 followers and has won the Green Party nomination previously in 2010, 2014, and 2018.

 Facebook

-In December 2019, the Wall Street Journal reported that candidate Senator Bernie Sanders and President Trump were the most active on Facebook, followed by Massachusetts Senator Elizabeth Warren.
+In December 2019, the Wall Street Journal reported that Sanders and Trump were the most active on Facebook, followed by Massachusetts Senator Elizabeth Warren.

 Incumbent president Trump had already built a vast online presence on Facebook with around 29 million followers at the time of the election while Biden's follower count reached only 2.8 million.